-A copy of the sabbatical leave application (Can be found on the Thorpe Center website under "Thorpe Documents and Forms") should be submitted by the faculty member to his/her immediate supervisor by October 15 (or the first weekday thereafter), approximately 10 months prior to the beginning of the academic year during which the leave is requested.
-Final applications, along with any supplemental materials or letters
+1. A copy of the sabbatical leave application (Can be found on the Thorpe Center website under "Thorpe Documents and Forms") should be submitted by the faculty member to his/her immediate supervisor by October 15 (or the first weekday thereafter), approximately 10 months prior to the beginning of the academic year during which the leave is requested.
+Final applications, along with any supplemental materials or letters are to be submitted in one PDF file to fdc@iwu.edu no later than 4 PM on November 1 (or the first weekday thereafter).
+Exemplary proposals can be found here.

-- are submitted in one PDF file to fdc@iwu.edu no later than 4 PM on November 1 (or the first weekday thereafter).
-Exemplary proposals can be found-here. - 2.
-The narrative portion should begin with a 150-word summary with a title, suitable for publication and dissemination to faculty colleagues and to the IWU Board of Trustees.
+- 2. The narrative portion should begin with a 150-word summary with a title, suitable for publication and dissemination to faculty colleagues and to the IWU Board of Trustees.
 In addition to including this summary in your proposal, please also email the MS-Word copy of your summary to fdc@iwu.edu.
 Please do not use footnotes in the summary.
 Please consider their non-expertise in your field as you write this summary and include the title, significance, goals, and end product of your project in this document. - 3.
-The narrative should be skillfully written with the following criteria in mind: - The body of the narrative is 2,500 words or less. - Specify the objectives of the proposed leave. - Explain in detail how these objectives/goals will be reached as a result of the leave. - Make the proposal comprehensible to the non-specialist, so as to allow the FDC members from other disciplines to assess the quality, significance, and feasibility of the project. - Emphasize the idea or question to be studied, the methodology to be used, and the significance of the work to your scholarly/artistic community. - Locate technical or highly discipline-specific content and references, if any, in an appendix or footnotes. - Indicate the importance of the proposed leave to the applicant's personal and professional development as a teacher, scholar, or artist. - Summarize the applicant's record of accomplishment on previous IWU-funded grants and leaves. - 4.
-The applicant's immediate supervisor should send a letter of evaluation and recommendation to FDC (fdc@iwu.edu) by November 1 (or the first weekday thereafter).
+The narrative should be skillfully written with the following criteria in mind: - The body of the narrative is 2,500 words or less. - Specify the objectives of the proposed leave. - Explain in detail how these objectives/goals will be reached as a result of the leave. - Make the proposal comprehensible to the non-specialist, so as to allow the FDC members from other disciplines to assess the quality, significance, and feasibility of the project. - Emphasize the idea or question to be studied, the methodology to be used, and the significance of the work to your scholarly/artistic community or pedagogy. - Locate technical or highly discipline-specific content and references, if any, in an appendix or footnotes. - Indicate the importance of the proposed leave to the applicant's personal and professional development as a teacher, scholar, or artist. - Summarize the applicant's record of accomplishment on previous IWU-funded grants and leaves. - 4.
+The applicant should solicit a letter of evaluation and recommendation from their immediate supervisor.
+Candidates must attach their supervisor's letter to their proposal (FDC does not request a supervisor's letter nor remind a supervisor to submit one).
 In cases where the supervisor is outside the applicant's department, the applicant may designate a recommender who is more familiar with the subject matter.
-The supervisor's/recommender's letter is an important source of information and a valuable aid in evaluating leave proposals.
+The supervisor's/ recommender's letter is an important source of information and a valuable aid in evaluating leave proposals.
 The supervisor/recommender should provide a critical review of the leave proposal, understandable to the non-specialist, rather than a general endorsement.
 The FDC asks that the supervisor/recommender include the following in his/her evaluation: - the significance of the leave's objectives in the discipline or field - the importance of the leave for the applicant's professional development as a teacher, scholar, or artist - an assessment of the applicant's record of accomplishment on previous grants and leaves